 A number of projects has already been launched:

 - Infant formulae and ‘nutrition packages’ for primary school children; infant formulae are by far the largest application, as well as the best known one.
 The nutrition packages are ready to use packages of micronutrients for children of primary school age.
 Experiments have been conducted with the latter, handing out nutripacks to children (see picture below), but providing such packages has not been institutionalised so far.
+The packages use soy or soy protein as a basis and add Vitamins A, D, B1, B2, B12, folic acid, iron, zinc and calcium.

 - Vitamin A fortified cooking oil; as a rice eating nation, many Chinese lack vitamin A and the PNDC has been searching for the best carrier for this vitamin.
 Cooking oil is one vector that has been tried, in cooperation with COFCO.
 Products have been launched, but sales seems to be disappointing so far.